fbpx

 WHAT DO BED BUGS LOOK LIKE?

-Close up of a bed bug on skinAdult bed bugs are around 1/4” long with oval shaped bodies.
-Unfed bed bugs have flat, brownish colored bodies while a fed adult body becomes engorged, elongated, and a darker reddish-brown in color.
+Adult bed bugs are around 1/4” long with oval-shaped bodies.
+Unfed bed bugs have flat, brownish-colored bodies while a fed adult body becomes engorged, elongated, and a darker reddish-brown.
 They have six legs and antennae.
 Despite a common misconception, adult bed bugs are visible to the naked eye if you know where to look for them.

-A bed bugs life cycle consists of 5 stages before becoming an adult.
+A bed bug’s life cycle consists of 5 stages before becoming an adult.
 At the youngest stage (known as nymphs), bed bugs are the size of a speck of dust and imperceptible to the naked eye.
 At each stage, the bed bug sheds its skin, but a blood meal is required to do so.

 BED BUG BEHAVIORS